 Babbacombe Downs has the UK’s highest cliff top promenade and looks down over a stunning coastline across to Lyme Bay.

 Famous for its historic cliff railway, Babbacombe has one of only very few original working funicular railways still in existence today and offers a gentler alternative to reach Oddicombe Beach down the steep cliffs.
 Nearby is Babbacombe Model Village, which offers an unusual but interesting representation of England through the ages in miniature and Bygones which has a replicated Victorian Street.

 Torquay is the capital of Agatha Christie country.
 The world's most famous mystery writer was born in the town in 1890 and used many places in South Devon in her best selling mysteries.

 Paignton and Dartmouth Steam Railway

 Experience the romance of the steam age.
 The train takes you on a spectacular 7 mile journey alongside Tor Bay, then through wooded slopes to the River Dart.

 With over 2,000 animals across 80 acres – you’re in for a really wild time at Paignton Zoo..
 Get up close to some of the animal wonders of the world across their specially designed habitats - from the savannah to the wetlands and the tropical forest.
 Run wild in the play areas or hop aboard their unique Jungle Express train to get even closer to the action.

 Paignton Zoo is a registered charity and part of a worldwide network of zoos which cares for and breeds rare species.

 Situated on the seafront at Goodrington Sands, Splashdown Quaywest with 8 thrilling tyre, mat & body rides is the UK's biggest outdoor waterpark.

-Please click here to find out more about whats happening in Devon.
+Please click here to find out more about whats happening on The English Riviera.